 It is important to us that we maintain the diversity of the group.
 Our roots and heritages stretch around the world; from islands in the Caribbean (Jamaica, Martinique and Barbuda) to Latin America (Mexico) to Europe (Spain, Wales, England, Scandinavia, Scotland, Germany, Ireland, France and Poland).
 We are all based in London now and have each lived here for between 5 and 50+ years.
 We’ve also lived in all corners of the British Isles and beyond, and several of us are migrants to the UK.
 Some of us were the first in our families to stay on at school beyond the age of 15 or go to college/university and some of us got our first degree in our 50s.
 Some of us are well, and able bodied, and others are less so.

-We are looking for new members who live in London, who are lesbians over fifty years of age, and would describe themselves as feminist.
-We are open to anyone who fits this bill.
+We are looking for new members who live in London, preferably in the London Borough of Waltham Forest, who are lesbians over fifty years of age, and would describe themselves as feminist.
 If this is you, please go to the Getting Involved page of our website, and use the contact form to get in touch with us.
 There won’t be any obligation to join, but we can arrange a meeting to let you know more about the project.
 We are keen to expand the diversity of our group, and would encourage women from ethnic minorities to get in touch.

 Getting a scheme like this off the ground takes time and effort.
 Sometimes it has seemed as if all we talk about is LOLC business, but we have made space to get together socially, and we are getting creative in making our zoom socials engaging and uplifting, including finding hidden talents amongst our members.
 Group building is essential for the success of the project and we take it seriously but also insist on having fun.